tomviner/failure-seeking-missiles-talk/reveal.js/intro.md

 - All data related bugs have a point on here

 Note: - which type of points do you pick when testing?
-- where would adversarial approach take you?
+- where would an adversarial approach take you?

 ## Artist's reconstruction of edge cases